-For SEAD-OPEB the amount of insurance for a retiree with creditable service prior to April 1, 1964, is the full amount of insurance under SEAD-Active in effect on the date of retirement.
-The amount of insurance for a service retiree with no creditable service prior to April 1, 1964, is 70% of the amount of insurance under SEAD-Active at age 60 or at termination, if earlier.
+For SEAD-OPEB the amount of insurance for a retiree with creditable service prior to April 1, 1964, is the full amount of insurance in effect on the date of retirement.
+The amount of insurance for a service retiree with no creditable service prior to April 1, 1964, is 70% of the amount of insurance at age 60 or at termination, if earlier.
 Life insurance proceeds are paid in lump sum to the beneficiary upon death of the retiree.